 Five public comments were received during the early development stages of the Plan.
-Comments received a summary of how difficult it is to find housing when your homeless even if you have a voucher, other comments include support for housing for persons with disabilities in east County, increase affordable housing including providing tax incentives for developers, strictly zone within one mile of light rail to have condos and apartments, etc. To view the full comments please see: Appendix 1 to AP-12: Public Comments.
+Comments received include a summary of how difficult it is to find housing when your homeless even if you have a voucher, other comments include support for housing for persons with disabilities in east County, increase affordable housing by providing tax incentives for developers, strictly zone within one mile of light rail to have condos and apartments, etc. To view the full comments please see: Appendix 1 to AP-12: Public Comments.

-Comments received on the draft 2023 Action Plan during the 30-day public review and comment period and at the public hearing on April 6, 2023, will be reviewed and considered before the adoption of the final 2023 Action Plan.
+Two Comments were received on the draft 2023 Action Plan during the 30-day public review and comment period.
+Comments expressed appreciation for the many years of partnership with Snohomish County and the funding provided for their programs.
+The second comment voiced a concern about the amount of funds allocated in the 2023 Action Plan for planning and administration.